After the wildfire, an HR director works to find jobs for her colleagues

 As for her own job prospects, Olson says, "I'm feeling optimistic."

-In the meantime, this mother of two and grandmother of three says helping her former colleagues is the least she can do.
+In the meantime, this mother of two and grandmother of two says helping her former colleagues is the least she can do.

 "I can't cook, so this is what I know how to do."